KonstantinosChanioglou/Automated-Email-Sending/README.md

 + MAIL_SERVER
 + PORT

-### Alter the email_template.txt and the recievers.txt with the desire email template and recievers that you want.
+### Alter the next files with the desired email template and recievers that you want:
++  email_template.txt
++  recievers.txt

 ## How to run
 + python autoEmailSending.py